rendznicoy/BayadSystemTCM/Credit Testing/CRE-0011_credit_ledger_testing_balance_display.md

 **Post-conditions:**

-- The cash source item is displayed.
+- The balance is displayed.